Federated Ensemble YOLOv5 -- A Better Generalized Object Detection Algorithm

 The algorithm follows the steps outlined below:

-The resulting global model is then compared to the centrally trained YOLOv5 model, where identical hyperparameters are maintained.
+Figure \ref{fig:fedensemble_flowchart} depicts the process flow diagram of the above-mentioned algorithm.
+The resulting global model is then compared to the normally trained YOLOv5 model, where identical hyperparameters are maintained.
 The outcomes of this comparison can be found in Section \ref{results}.
 To expedite the process, clients can be executed on parallel GPUs while running the server code on the same system.
 This configuration can significantly enhance the computational efficiency of the federated ensemble algorithm.
-Since the federated ensemble learning approach does not tackle privacy issues as the subset used for training by every client is a part of a centralized dataset, hence this parallelization strategy can be employed without any concerns in that regard.
+Since the federated ensemble learning approach does not tackle privacy issues as the subset used for training by every client is a part of a centralized dataset; hence this parallelization strategy can be employed without any concerns in that regard.